alpbintug/irregular-rectangle-image-cropper/README.md

 ### Irregular Rectangle Image Cropper

-In this repository, you can find my code that lets you open and image and select an irregular rectangle area to crop and save the cropped file.
+In this repository, you can find my code that lets you open an image and select an irregular rectangle area to crop and save the cropped file.
+Cropped area shapes into a regular rectangle (possible rotations and deformations can be observed in cropped image).

 Further explanations will be added